raphaelmdcoelho/Brain/Technology/BASH/Bash.md

 ### Redirections

-With [[Redirection]] is possible to receive or send some information from/to stdin and stdout.
+With [[Technology/BASH/Redirection]] is possible to receive or send some information from/to stdin and stdout.

 <hr>